ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

   - default-pool
 ```

 - The `ipaddresspools.metallb.io` is a [CRD](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) which is a custom resource created in our Kubernetes cluster that adds additional magic.
-Kubectl shows all CRDs for MetalLB:
+Kubectl show all CRDs for MetalLB:

 ```
 kubectl get crds | grep metallb